Wrexham Cemetery: History

-The cemetery's mortuary was built in the 1930s.
-In 1994, Cadw designated the chapels as Grade II.
+The cemetery's mortuary was constructed in the 1930s.
+In 1994, Cadw designated the chapels as Grade II-listed buildings.

-By 1999, the western chapel (to the left of the cemetery entrance) was still used as a chapel, however the eastern chapel (to the right) was used as a gravedigger's store.
+By 1999, the western chapel, situated to the left of the cemetery entrance, remained in use as a chapel, whilst the eastern chapel, to the right, served as a gravedigger's store.

-In 2016 and 2017, restoration works were performed on the cemetery, using £1.2 million in funding from the National Lottery Heritage Fund.
-The works followed calls for renovation since 2014, and were present on the council's at Risk Register, and subsequently closed prior to restoration.
-The restoration involved the removal of some trees, notably some poplar and cypress, with some of them being replaced by the winter.
-The chapel, footpaths and some key monuments were also refurbished, with the chapel being restored.
-It re-opened in July 2018.
+In 2016 and 2017, restoration works were carried out at the cemetery using £1.2 million in funding from the National Lottery Heritage Fund.
+The works followed calls for renovation that had been made since 2014; the cemetery had been placed on the council's At Risk Register and was closed prior to the commencement of the restoration.
+The restoration involved the removal of some trees, notably poplars and cypresses, a number of which were replaced by the following winter.
+The chapel, footpaths and several key monuments were also refurbished, with the chapel itself being fully restored.
+The cemetery reopened in July 2018.

-From 2017, the western chapel is used for services, events and education, while the eastern chapel houses the cemetery's reception and research area.
+Since 2017, the western chapel has been used for services, events and educational purposes, whilst the eastern chapel houses the cemetery's reception and research area.
 The lodge is privately rented.

-In 2019, the cemetery's World War II mortuary was discovered, in an overgrown state.
-It was said to possibly be a tourist attraction due to its preservation and being the "only one of its kind to survive in north Wales".
+In 2019, the cemetery's World War II mortuary was discovered in an overgrown state.
+It has been suggested that it could become a tourist attraction owing to its state of preservation and the fact that it is the "only one of its kind to survive in north Wales".

-While the last burial in the cemetery has "not yet taken place", current burials are largely limited to using existing family or pre-purchased plots, with the cemetery's burial registers accounting for burials between 1876 and 2016.
-While all records are in a database at the Pentrebychan Crematorium office and the cemetery's office.
-There were only a few plots remaining in the cemetery, when its replacement, a cemetery on Plas Acton Lane, Pandy, opened in 2009.
+Although the last burial at the cemetery has "not yet taken place", current burials are largely confined to existing family graves or pre-purchased plots, with the cemetery's burial registers recording interments from 1876 to 2016.
+All records are held in a database at the Pentrebychan Crematorium office and the cemetery office.
+Only a limited number of plots remained at the cemetery by the time its replacement, a new burial ground on Plas Acton Lane in Pandy, opened in 2009.

-In March 2024, the cemetery's maintenance group "Friends of Wrexham Cemetery" had organised an Easter egg hunt in the cemetery to encourage local, in particular younger, people to be interested in genealogy and visit the cemetery.
-However, following backlash for organising the event in a cemetery, it cancelled the event "to safeguard the young people" that were expected to take part.
+In March 2024, the cemetery's maintenance group, the Friends of Wrexham Cemetery, organised an Easter egg hunt in the grounds with the aim of encouraging local people, particularly the young, to take an interest in genealogy and to visit the cemetery.
+Following a public backlash over the staging of such an event in a cemetery, however, the hunt was cancelled "to safeguard the young people" expected to take part.

 In July 2024, the cemetery was awarded the Green Flag Award.